The tiniest of minis

 1/144 dollhouse kits

-As we’ve mentioned, crafting a 1/144 dollhouse from scratch is quite the challenge.
+As I’ve mentioned, crafting a 1/144 dollhouse from scratch is quite the challenge.
 Fortunately, there’s a way to get into making micro minis with less steep of a learning curve: with 1/144 dollhouse kits.
 In a dollhouse kit, you get all of the teeny tiny parts of the dollhouse pre-cut and ready to assemble.
 Your job is to put it all together… which can be more tricky than you might think when you’re working with bits that are a fraction of the size of your fingernail.
 What you’ll end up with however, is so enchantingly small that it will be well worth your patience.
 Let’s have a look at some of the 1/144 dollhouse kits out there.

 Victorian mansion